 Aesthetic Medical Predictions for 2010

 Francis X. Acunzo from Acara offered up his aesthetic medical predictions for 2010 .
 I think they are interesting – especially for aesthetic medical spas or medi spas.
-Here are the predictions in black – my comments in red.
+Here are the predictions with my comments following each.

 1. Dysport will become a strong competitor to Botox.